JARVIS-AI/python-chatroom/README.md

+# Python Chatroom - Socket

-# python-chatroom
+# Description:
-Chatroom written in python using socket and threading
+This chatroom is written in Python using sockets and threading.

+# Why?

+This project was inspired by a mistake I made at work.
+I initially wrote poorly structured code, but luckily, a friend came to my rescue.

-# Requirments
+# Requirements

-python 3.12.2
+* Python 3.12.2 (or later)

-Terminal (WSL / Powershell)
+* Terminal (WSL / Powershell)

 # Thanks

-Big thanks to:
+A big thank you to:

-1. Socket package devs
+1. Socket package developers
-2. Hamid (Mr.Hidden)
+2. Hamid (Mr. Hidden)
-3. Rishija for idea
+3. Rishija for the idea
-4. Microsoft (vscode)
+4. Microsoft (VS Code)
-5. Jetbrain (PyCharm)
+5. JetBrains (PyCharm)
-6. etc...
+6. And everyone else who has helped!

-# Lisence MIT
+# License: MIT

-Copyright (c) 2024 Jarvis Mercer - (AMSL)
+Copyright (c) 2024 Jarvis Mercer